BrunoLiegiBastonLiegi/PubMed-crawler/README.md

 ## Preprocessing

 `preprocessor.py` implements a `Preprocessor` object that is used to load data from the xml generated at the previous step, or simply to preprocess raw text.
-It splits the text in paragraphs and sentences and then performs tokenization (with regex), stop words removal and lemmatization (with [nltk](https://www.nltk.org/)).
+Text is splitted in paragraphs and sentences, optionally also tokenization (with regex), stop words removal and lemmatization (with [nltk](https://www.nltk.org/)) can be performed.
 Again `multiprocessing` is used to parallelize the task across the available threads.

 ### Requirements